rodjosh/games-catalogue/README.md

 The main goal is making a game catalogue using Typescript with Node.js, Express, Axios, Sequelize, React & Tailwind gathering the games data from igdb api.
 (To run locally you need your own twitch keys)

+## Structure

+The project is divided in two folders, "client" and "server", as the name suggest "client" folder has everything related to the browser-side.
+Also "server" folder has everything related to the API.
+Check every folder README for further instructions.

 ## TODO

 Brief list explaining what steps are remaining from the process to finish the project.